 But in 2010 the threats of redevelopment began, with many ups and downs, false dawns and setbacks.
 Wenlock regulars were more motivated than most, launching campaigns to defend it, but things looked bleak.

 The Wenlock Arms has risen while so many others like it have fallen, but the fact is that most of our London pubs deserve to survive.
-I hope it lasts another 177 years, and keeps the older locals happy as well as the craft-beer-loving youngsters.
+We hope it lasts another 177 years, and keeps the older locals happy as well as the craft-beer-loving youngsters.
 Visit and remind yourself that in a city full of institutions, the London pub is perhaps the best one we’ve got.